 Best Pad Thai in Bangkok

-With the hype surrounding the dish, it’s hard not to wonder if it’s worth it.
-After all, Thai people constantly say that Pad Thai is more popular with tourists than locals.
+There is no shortage of delicious food in Thailand, so much so that Thai people deem Pad Thai more popular amongst tourists than locals.
 I myself haven’t had much exposure to the dish, only having eaten it a handful of times.
 I ordered the prawn (shrimp) version and finished it in its entirety.
 It was incredible.
 To top it off, we were served fresh tangerine juice with pulp which you could tell had been squeezed immediately prior to serving.
 It was a meal I won’t soon forget.

 Quick note that right next to Thip Samui is Raan Jay Fai, one of the few Michelin star awarded street food vendors in the world.
 The chef and owner Supinya Junsuta, a woman in her 70’s, sells crab omelettes for 1,000 Baht a piece.